kubecost/docs/install-and-configure/install/multi-cluster/federated-etl/aggregator.md

   env:
     # This interval defines how long the Aggregator spends ingesting ETL data
     # from the federated store bucket into SQL tables, before cancelling its job
-    # and starting over to pull newer data from the bucket.
-If set too low for
+    # to enter the derivation step.
+If set too low for large scale users, the
-    # large scale users, this may inadvertently cause the Aggregator to spend
+    # Aggregator may not have enough time to ingest all new data that exists in
-    # longer time ingesting data.
+    # the federated store bucket.
 If set too high, there will be a delay in data
     # between the Kubecost Agents and the Aggregator.
     #
     # Note, that the default value is set to 10m to optimize for the